uccser/cs-unplugged/docs/source/author/topics.rst

   <img src="../_static/img/topics_adding_learning_outcomes_flowchart.png" usemap="#learning-outcomes-map">

-You will now be able to add learning outcomes to lessons and programming exercises by referencing the keys you specified in the learning outcomes configuration file.
+You will now be able to add learning outcomes to lessons and programming challenges by referencing the keys you specified in the learning outcomes configuration file.

 .. note::